matteobaccan/owner/_posts/2018-03-01-owner-1-0-10-released.md

    OWNER with the latest Java version.
 It was not trivial.
 If you want to use some specific feature like default methods in interfaces introduced in Java8, you still need to add `owner-java8` dependency.
 I know...
 I didn't want to create a new sub-module for Java 9 and every newer versions, if it's not necessary.
- * Updated all dependencies (testing, and optional) and Maven plugins, in order to have it working with Java 9.
+   Also, I updated all the dependencies (testing, and optional) and Maven plugins, in order to have it working with Java 9.
+   A huge thank you to my friend [@sbordet](https://github.com/sbordet).
  * Added `list()` method to `ConfigCache`.
 ConfigCache is a great way to centralise configuration for various parts of an application.
 This commit adds a list() method to the ConfigCache class, which lists the keys for all configurations present in the cache.
 This allows the entire application configuration to be inspected (e.g. for